EgorMitin/conspecto/README.md

 A next-generation AI-powered note-taking application that transforms learning through intelligent questioning, spaced repetition, ai-review sessions and advanced editing capabilities.

+> I am a serious web developer, so you can easily find demo on my localhost.
+I mean, literally: www.mylocalhost.at

 ## Features

 ### AI-Powered Learning